Why is journaling important?

 Emotional upheavals touch every part of our lives.
 You don't just lose a job, you don't just get divorced.
 These things affect all aspects of who we are — our financial situation, our relationships with others, our views of ourselves. ...
 Writing helps us focus and organize the experience.

-Instead of simply letting negative thoughts run rampant in your mind, journaling allows you to engage with your thoughts and determine whether they are true or false.
+Instead of simply letting negative thoughts run rampant in your mind, journaling for anxiety allows you to engage with your thoughts and determine whether they are true or false.

 This may come as a surprise, but journaling has also been proven to improve overall immune function and decrease your risk of illness.
 As researchers Karen A. Baikie and Kay Wilhelm report, those who journaled for 20 minutes per day on 3-5 occasions saw the following benefits: